 Disadvantages:

-Carbonite provides limitless storage space, which is always a plus when it comes to having backup storage services.
-It also features an easy-to-use interface that displays which files have been entirely, partially, or not backed up.
+One of the leading small business backup solutions today is Carbonite.
+It features an easy-to-use interface that displays which files have been entirely, partially, or not backed up.

 6. SpiderOak One